US-Iran peace deal fuel prices impact on OFW families

 What You Don’t Know: The Hidden Risks of the US-Iran Peace Deal

-While the US-Iran peace deal fuel prices effect is overwhelmingly positive for OFW families, there are risks that most coverage overlooks:
+While the US-Iran peace deal fuel prices effect is overwhelmingly positive for OFW families, there are risks that most coverage overlooks.
+The peace is real, but the recovery will be uneven — and OFWs need to plan for both scenarios:

 Deal fragility: The agreement is an initial framework, not a final treaty.
 Iranian officials have already flagged the “history of broken commitments” from the US side.
 If the deal collapses, oil prices could spike violently — worse than before, because markets have already priced in peace.